al-yx/movie-web/README.md

-**Project Name:** Movie Hub
+**Project Name:** MovieFlix

 ## Description
-Movie Hub is a React website designed to provide users with access to a curated list of upcoming, popular, and top-rated movies.
+MovieFlix is a React website designed to provide users with access to a curated list of upcoming, popular, and top-rated movies.
 Users can easily navigate through the website to discover new movies and explore detailed information about each movie.

 ## Features
 1. **Upcoming Movies**: Browse a list of upcoming movies.